Chair: Associate Professor Johnson

 361. Personality.
 Major systematic interpretations of personality, including works of Adler, Allport, Erikson, Freud, Maslow, Rogers, and Skinner.
 We will consider what it means to be "normal," as well as each theoretical perspective's guides to living.
 Theoretical and applied level of analysis included.
 Prerequisite: Psychology 211.

 362. Abnormal Psychology.
 Analysis of disordered behavior: description, possible origins, prevention, treatment, and social significance.
 Current research and new developments.
 Class lectures and discussions, case studies.
-Prerequisite: Psychology 211.
+Prerequisite: Psychology 211 or HLTR 310 or HLTP 20.

 363. Psychological Testing.
 Opportunity to develop the skills for assessing quality of commonly used measures of human behavior.
 Basic material on norms, reliability, and validity leads to evaluation, administration, and interpretation of tests currently in use in clinical, industrial, and educational settings.
 Topics include ethics, testing and the law, and test construction.
 Prerequisite: Psychology 211.